A fascinating recent study has shown that a single, toxic team member can create group team-wide dysfunction and breakdown.

 We simply cannot tolerate this sort of behaviour.
-It ruins entire teams which in turns returns entire products.
+It ruins entire teams which in turn returns entire products.
 Don’t tolerate it.
 Ultimately, there are only three options:

 - Nothing – live with it.
 Clearly not a good option.

-Motivational interventions are acts of teammates that attempts to change negative behaviour via influence.
-He shows how this is a common and effective approach to deal with The Slacker and The Jerk, but is not so successful on the Depressive Pessimist.
-Team members tend not have the techniques required to resolve a teammate’s negative moods, and so tend to simply reject them rather than attempt to motivate them.
+Motivational interventions are acts of teammates that attempt to change negative behaviour via influence.
+He shows how this is a common and effective approach to deal with The Slacker and The Jerk, but is not so successful with the Depressive Pessimist.
+Team members tend not to have the techniques required to resolve a teammate’s negative moods, and so tend to simply reject them rather than attempt to motivate them.

 Note – a motivation intervention or rejection requires that teammates have some power and skills.
 A good social contract and a good facilitating Scrum Master can help with this.

 Next post, I will look into an incredible discovery in the world of social psychology – mirror neurons.
 These incredible little things make us experience other people’s emotions as if they were our own.

 Perhaps this can go some way to explaining Felps’ findings.